tqnhu4/AWS/Projects/P4/README.md

       * Select `web-server-sg` and `web-alb-sg`.
       * Click "**Actions**" -\> "**Delete security group**".
 (You might need to delete the ALB SG first, then the EC2 SG if there are dependency errors).

-Congratulations on completing this project\!
-If you have any questions during the process, don't hesitate to ask.